Can Potential Employers Access My Criminal Record?

 Generally speaking, public records are just that—public and accessible to anyone who's interested in them.
 Confidential data often means only certain government officials can look at them, such as law enforcement, judges, prosecutors, and defense attorneys.
 And restricted records might have limitations on who can request them and for what purpose, such as only employers hiring for sensitive positions.
 All states have different data privacy laws, definitions, and terminology.

-Who Can Access Criminal Records
+Can Employers Access an Applicant's Criminal Record?

 Let's delve into some of these records a bit more.

+Convictions are the most readily and legally accessible data available to employers researching an applicant or employee's criminal history.
 A conviction is a plea, verdict, or judgment of guilt regardless of whether the person charged is sentenced.
 Convictions also include pleas of nolo contendere, sometimes called "no contest" pleas.
-Most employers look into an applicant's or employee's convictions.
+Most employers look into an applicant's convictions.

 Arrest records may include information on arrests, bookings, and jail detention.
 Two main types of arrest records exist—those that lead to formal charges and those that don't.
 When it comes to access, these records are treated very differently.